-Consulting with EQUUSOMA™-approved professionals who have experience in Somatic Experiencing® and equine-assisted practice is encouraged to deepen integration of the material and support learning.
+ConsultationsConsulting with EQUUSOMA®-approved professionals who have experience in Somatic Experiencing® and horsemanship / equine behaviourism / equine-assisted practice is encouraged to deepen integration of the material and support learning.
 Growing one's scope of practice in any area takes time and commitment.

 EQUUSOMA® trainings are offered with the gracious permission and licensing approval of the Somatic Experiencing® Trauma Institute (SETI).
 This license allows the teaching of Somatic Experiencing® skills and principles and use of its intellectual property and trademark in the context of the EQUUSOMA® training.
 EQUUSOMA® is not an equivalent to the Somatic Experiencing® training, which are separate processes.
 EQUUSOMA® training was originally intended to be one of SETI's post-advanced certificate offerings for its students.
-The planning discussions with and proposal sent to SETI in 2016 were with this in mind.
+The planning discussions with and proposal sent to SETI in 2016 were developed with this in mind.
 Since submitting this proposal and preparing the curriculum, SETI has started re-designing its post-advanced certificate program, which is on hold until further notice.
-For more information about the Somatic Experiencing® Practitioner training program, visit www.traumahealing.com.
+For more information about the Somatic Experiencing® Practitioner training program, visit www.traumahealing.com

-EQUUSOMA™ holds the perspective that equine-assisted interventions should at minimum do no harm and at best do good – for the animals and the humans participating in the experience.
+EQUUSOMA® holds the perspective that equine-assisted interventions should at minimum do no harm and at best do good – for the animals and the humans participating in the experience.
 Healing and growth should not occur for one at the expense of the other.
-EQUUSOMA™ promotes principles of trauma-informed care and an understanding of mammalian nervous systems and mammalian attachment needs through a trauma lens, which are applied to all participating in the program – whether two- or four-legged.
+EQUUSOMA® promotes principles of trauma-informed care and an understanding of mammalian nervous systems and mammalian attachment needs through a trauma lens, which are applied to all participating in the program – whether two- or four-legged.
 In EQUUSOMA®, the horse is not a tool.
 The horse is also not a magic unicorn or a mirror.
 And the horse is certainly not a co-therapist.
 The horse is a horse - an equal participant in the relational process, with the right to choose, to voice an opinion, to say no, and to walk away.
 Like us, horses, mules, or donkeys are sentient beings with a nervous system, history, personality, and attachment patterns, and they offer us the potential for relationships.
 And relationships are where we get to learn about ourselves and others, experience co-regulation and develop self-regulation, explore our relational patterns, management strategies, and nervous system survival responses, as well as repair attachment ruptures and renegotiate trauma.